dam1r89/angular-socket-wrapper/README.md

 		...
 	});

-	listener will be automatically removed when scope is destroyed
+Listener will be automatically removed when scope is destroyed.

 If event is added manually it should be unbinded when appropriate.